alexdragnea/HomeAssignment/README.md

 ## Notes from Alex

-I tried to implement the bonus task without changing sprin boot version but something is not working right.
-I've switched to spring boot 2 and the implementation is working fine.
+I tried to implement the bonus task without changing spring boot version but something is not working right.
+I've switched to spring boot 2 and the implementation is fine.

 I left the impl with spring boot 3 aka Spring Security 6 on [this branch](https://github.com/alexdragnea/HomeAssignment/tree/BonusTask_Try_to_impl_spring_security_with_boot3), it is basically the same but not working properly.
 # Interview Screening Test